By the end of this section, you will be able to:

 Space weather predictions are now available online to scientists and the public.
 Outlooks are given a week ahead, bulletins are issued when there is an event that is likely to be of interest to the public, and warnings and alerts are posted when an event is imminent or already under way (Figure 15.25).

-Fortunately, we can expect calmer space weather for the next few years, since the most recent solar maximum, which was relatively weak, occurred in 2014, and scientists believe the current solar cycle to be one of the least active in recent history.
-We expect more satellites to be launched that will allow us to determine whether CMEs are headed toward Earth and how big they are.
+More satellites are being launched that will allow us to determine whether CMEs are headed toward Earth and how big they are.
 Models are being developed that will then allow scientists to use early information about the CME to predict its likely impact on Earth.

-The hope is that by the time of the next maximum, solar weather forecasting will have some of the predictive capability that meteorologists have achieved for terrestrial weather at Earth’s surface.
+The hope is that soon, solar weather forecasting will have some of the predictive capability that meteorologists have achieved for terrestrial weather at Earth’s surface.
 However, the most difficult events to predict are the largest and most damaging storms—hurricanes on Earth and extreme, rare storm events on the Sun.
 Thus, it is inevitable that the Sun will continue to surprise us.

 The Timing of Solar EventsA basic equation is useful in figuring out when events on the Sun will impact Earth: